 Everything from editing to sound-mixing to cinematography adds to the movie’s tension.
 Kubrick masterfully portrays the madness of the plot.

 Along with the dreadful impact isolation can have on a human being through his almost infuriating yet visually splendid shots.

-However, what sets this movie apart from its predecessors and successors, is the otherworldly acting by the cast.
-Jack Nicholson, who King himself criticized, gave an oscar worthy, most unsettling performance as the psychopathic Jack Torrence.
+However, what sets this movie apart from its predecessors and successors is the otherworldly acting of the cast.
+Jack Nicholson, whom King himself criticized, gave an Oscar-worthy, most unsettling performance as the psychopathic Jack Torrence.

 Shelley Duvall’s absolute top-notch portrayal of an overprotective mother was a by-product of Kubrick’s mistreatment of her on set.